Abdulmumin1/yaqeen.me/src/routes/blog/posts/how-garbage-collector-works-under-the-hood-series.md

 ## What is Garbage Collection

-A garbage collector is a program that automatically free up memory space allocated to objects that are no longer need to further the execution of the program.
+A garbage collector is a program that automatically free up memory space allocated to objects that are no longer needed to further the execution of the program.

 In essence, Garbage collector helps manage allocation and release of memory, ensuring the application never exceeds it memory quota.